-- In the case of a post-service claim, we have 30 days from the date we receive your request to: - a) Pay the claim or - b) Write to you and maintain our denial or - c) Ask you or your provider for more information.
+- b) Write to you and maintain our denial or - c) Ask you or your provider for more information.

 You or your provider must send the information so that we receive it within 60 days of our request.
 We will then decide within 30 more days.